specialprocedures/igdr.ch/content/posts/cop.md

 ---

 <div style="background-color: rgba(139, 92, 246, 0.08); border-left: 4px solid rgba(139, 92, 246, 0.4); padding: 1.5rem 2rem; margin: 2rem 0; border-radius: 0.5rem;">
 This article presents a rapid, post-COP analysis of global climate coverage since 2015 using data from <a href="https://newsapi.ai/">NewsAPI.ai</a>.
-It examines the role COPs play in driving climate reporting and looks at 2025 in the context of the last decade.
+It examines the role COPs play in driving climate reporting and looks at 2025 coverage in the context of the last decade.

 It finds that: